cc-hpc-itwm/GSparsity/filter_pruning/README.md

 ## Preparation
 - For distributed training configurations, please refer to the [original implementation](https://github.com/pytorch/examples/tree/master/imagenet).
 - `args.dist_url` may need to be modified based on the computing environment.
-- The conda environment used to run this experiment is summarized in `conda_list.txt` (probably not all libraries are needed to run this particular experiment).
+- The conda environment used to run this experiment is summarized in `environment.yml` (but probably not all libraries are needed to run this particular experiment).

 ## Searching